azist/tutorial-steps/src/s02-cfglog/readme.md

 The program declares a [`MyDemoComponent`](MyDemoComponent.cs) class which has no real functionality but a `Demonstrate()` method which uses **component logger**.

+Component loggers add necessary information to log messages (entries) which allow for future filtering and identification what **system/app/component/tracepoint generated every log entry**.
+This is especially important in distributed cloud APM solutions which perform cross-application cross-server aggregation of log data.

 > Application components are logical building blocks mounted in application container.
 Most services
 > (e.g. a logger) are components.
 Components provide a uniform architectural pattern for
 > business and system logic in a well-structured and manageable way.
 For example, components